jm-training/bladder_cancer_detect/README.md

-# Enhancing screening methods for Bladder Cancer Detection using Data Augmentation and Genetic Algorithm Strategies
+# Enhancing Screening Methods for Bladder Cancer Detection using Data Augmentation and Genetic Algorithm Strategies

 Bladder cancer is the most expensive of all cancers to diagnose, treat and monitor due to its reliance on manual procedures in each of these phases.
 It is also highly invasive for the